-ICIM: The Independent Consultation and Investigation Mechanism of the IDB.
+ICIM or the Mechanism: The Independent Consultation and Investigation Mechanism of the IDB.

-ICIM Director: The Bank official appointed by the Board of Executive Directors as responsible for the ICIM, as described in sections D and J of this Policy.
+ICIM Director: The Bank official appointed by the Board of Executive

+Directors as responsible for the ICIM, as described in Sections D and J of this Policy.